qweeren/PersonalDesktopWebsite/README.md

  - Google app with a web browser and a search bar

 # Demo
-You can try out Qweren online at qweren.vercel.app.
+You can try out This website online at qweren.vercel.app (not anymore).

 # Installation
 If you want to use the soure code and do some stuff locally, you need to have Node.js and npm installed on your machine.
 Then, follow these steps: